Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a new method, FNNM, to study the QNMs of black holes and wormholes.
-To test the method, we have considered the Schwarzschild black hole and the DSW.
+In this study, we have prescribed a new method, FNNM, to study the QNMs of BHs that posses particular boundary conditions as being described in Sec. \ref{II}.
+To test the method, we have considered the $4D$ pure \textsl{dS} and $5D$ \textsl{AdS}-Schwarzschild BHs.
 Scalar field perturbations have been treated as oscillations in the frequency domain of those static and symmetric backgrounds.
-The perturbed scalar fields are reduced to a one-dimensional Schr\"{o}dinger like wave equation.
-Imposing the required boundary conditions for having the QNMs, we have demonstrated how the FNNM derives the QNMs: Eq. \eqref{best}.
-After comparing our findings with the previous results obtained by the Mashhoon method \eqref{16n} \cite{Bueno:2017hyj} and Abdalla and Giugno's numerical works \cite{Abdalla} , it is seen that the all results are in good agreement with each other.
-Therefore, FNNM is not only an alternative but an effective way for computing the QNMs, which are significant for the question of the stability of a black hole/wormhole as well as for the late-time behavior of radiation from gravitationally collapsing configurations.
+In each geometry, the perturbed scalar fields are reduced to $1D$ Schr\"{o}dinger like wave equations with the associated effective potential.
+Imposing the required boundary conditions given in Refs. \cite{IZSMAIN} and \cite{Govindarajan:2000vq}, we have demonstrated how the FNNM derives the QNMs: the resulting formula is Eq. \eqref{best}.
+After comparing our findings with the previous results obtained by the analytical method \cite{IZSMAIN} and the superpotential approach (numerical) method \cite{Govindarajan:2000vq} , it is seen that the all results are in good agreement with each other.
+Therefore, FNNM is not only an alternative but an effective way for computing the QNMs that are important for the stability of a BH and the late-time behavior of radiation from gravitationally collapsing configurations.
+On the other hand, one may ask that how about for neural network solutions to the completely unknown problems.
+For such a case the architecture and training processes must be different than the FNNM that we employed here.
+In fact, such an architecture is more about interacting with ``\textit{experimental data}" like ``a\textit{ direct adaptive neural network method}`` \cite{example} in which the system took into account was described by an unknown NARMA model \cite{NARMA} and the FNNM was considered to learn the system.
+By taking the FNNM as a neural model, the control signals can easily be obtained by minimizing momentary difference or cumulative differences between a set point and the output of the FNNM.
+Since the training algorithm can ensure that the output of the FNNM approaches to the real system, then it can be demonstrated how the obtained control signals make the real system output as being close to the set point \cite {example2}.
+However, such an algorithm cannot be established without having experimental data on the BHs that we work with.
+Namely, with the development of technology related to the BHs, it might be possible to construct such a neural network algorithm.

-Further work to determine the QNMs of rotating and/or higher/lower dimensional black holes/wormholes via the FNNM could therefore be very interesting.
-Besides, we aim to extend our analysis to the Dirac and Maxwell equations that are formulated in the Newman-Penrose formalism \cite{mynp1,mynp2,mynp3}.
-In this way, we also plan to analyze the quantization \cite{myq1,myq2,myq3,myq4,myq5} of spacetimes using the QNMs.
+Further work to determine the QNMs of rotating and/or higher/lower dimensional \textsl{dS/AdS} spacetimes via the FNNM could therefore be interesting.
+Besides, we aim to extend our analysis to the Dirac (e.g., the reader is referred to this recent study \cite{fermion}) and Maxwell equations that are formulated in the Newman-Penrose formalism \cite{mynp1,mynp2,mynp3} in the near future.
+Moreover, starting from Kerr BH, we also plan to analyze the QNMs \cite{myq1,myq2,myq3,myq4,myq5} of various stationary spacetimes.